jamesbontempo/node-dataset/README.md

 ```

 ### filter | where
-The `filter` method returns a new DataSet created by filter the current DataSet for a subset of data.
+The `filter` method returns a new DataSet created by filtering the current DataSet for a subset of data.

 Parameters:
 * `filterStatement` (string) - a statement describing the filter to be applied